Mickey Beyer Clausen

-Mickey Beyer-Clausen (April 3, 1975 in Copenhagen) is a Danish-born, entrepreneur and philanthropist, living in Southampton New York.
+Mickey Beyer-Clausen (born April 3, 1975 in Copenhagen) is a Danish-born, entrepreneur and philanthropist, living in Southampton New York.

 Personal life

 Mickey Beyer-Clausen was born in Copenhagen, Denmark in 1975.
-When Beyer-Clausen's father, Architect Benny Kjær Sørensen past away in 1978, his mother, Purser at Scandinavian Airlines Jette Beyer-Clausen, became a single mother and raised him.
+When Beyer-Clausen's father, Architect Benny Kjær Sørensen died in 1978, his mother, Purser at Scandinavian Airlines Jette Beyer-Clausen, became a single mother and raised him.
 In 2006, Beyer-Clausen married Allison Belmore (now Beyer-Clausen) and moved to New York City.
 In 2008, Mickey and Allison Beyer-Clausen moved to Southampton, New York, where they currently live with their two children, Anna (2009) and Oliver (2011).

 Business activities

 Mickey Beyer-Clausen is the co-founder of several technology businesses.
 In the ’90s, Beyer-Clausen was one of the first to launch internet businesses, and since 2008, Beyer-Clausen has pioneered the use of technology to improve people's lives.

 In 1999, Beyer-Clausen co-founded Speednames, and in 2001 Ascio Technologies.
 Speednames and Ascio Technologies were both acquired by London AIM-listed Group NBT in January 2007 for $36 million.

 In 2004, Beyer-Clausen co-founded Trunk Archive, which was acquired by Waddell & Reed and Ivy Asset Strategy Funds in 2013.
 In 2009, he co-founded Mental Workout.

 Beyer-Clausen latest venture, Timeshifter was founded in 2017, and Beyer-Clausen is a co-founder and the CEO of this company.